Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Prescription only

-Estradiol is used to treat symptoms of menopause, such as hot flashes, night sweats, and vaginal irritation.
+Estradiol tablet is an estrogen hormone used to treat menopause symptoms like hot flashes, night sweats, and vaginal irritation.
 It also helps prevent bone loss (osteoporosis) after menopause.
-Additionally, some people take it for other conditions like breast or prostate cancer.
-The dose depends on why you're taking the medication, and tablets are typically taken 1-3 times a day.
-Some side effects of estradiol include nausea, vomiting, headache, and breast pain.
-The tablet that was once sold as the brand name Estrace has been discontinued, but it's still available as a generic medication.
+Though not as common, it's also FDA approved to treat certain advanced stages of breast and prostate cancer.
+The dose depends on your condition, but tablets are typically taken by mouth 1 to 3 times a day.
+Common side effects include nausea, vomiting, headache, and breast pain.